 The Labour Code requires that specific procedural requirements be complied with in the case of mass terminations or collective dismissals.
-The criteria for a collective dismissal are established by federal and regional laws, and generally are based on the number of employees dismissed and the period of redundancy.
+The criteria for a collective dismissal are established by federal and regional laws and generally are based on the number of employees dismissed and the period of redundancy.

-There are some additional procedures that may apply for the dismissal of employees who are members of trade unions or members of management of bodies of trade unions.
+Some additional procedures may apply for the dismissal of employees who are members of trade unions or members of management of bodies of trade unions.